Kmullen444/Comptia/1001 Notes/Networking/Network Devices/network_devices.md

 - They work through plug and play

 #### Fixed configuration
-- no VLANs
+- No VLANs
 - Not much you can change on them

 #### Very little integration with other devices
 - Since they are very simple there are no management protocols
--   Can't use SNMP to quere the switch for errors or for proformance
+-   Can't use SNMP to queue the switch for errors or for performance

 #### Low price point
 - Since they are simple they are less expensive than something with more features